jwcarr/eyekit/README.md

 ### The `FixationSequence` object

-Eyekit is not committed to any particular file format, although there are various functions in the `io` module for reading in fixation data.
-In any case, once fixation data is loaded in, it is represented in a `FixationSequence` object.
+Fixation data is represented in a `FixationSequence` object.
 Let's create some fake data to play around with:

 ```python
 >>> fixation_sequence = eyekit.FixationSequence([[106, 540, 100], [190, 536, 100], [230, 555, 100], [298, 540, 100], [361, 547, 100], [430, 539, 100], [492, 540, 100], [562, 555, 100], [637, 541, 100], [712, 539, 100], [763, 529, 100]])